There are two sets of elections each year.

 If you see a message that says you're ineligible to stand or vote for a particular position please contact email@example.com.
 It's possible that you may not meet the requirements for that position or there may be a technical error.
 Please include your full name, University username and the specific position you would like to stand for in your email.

 Sometimes - it depends on the positions.
 You can stand to be a Course Rep and any other part time position (Chair of Network, Faculty Rep, NUS delegate, etc.).
 You can also stand to be an NUS (National Union of Students) delegate and any other position.
 You can either stand to be a Full-time Officer or a Chair of Network or a Faculty Rep. If you aren't sure, please email firstname.lastname@example.org.

 In the context of elections, campaigning is what candidates do to get votes - it's not just handing out leaflets though!
 Successful candidates take time to listen and speak to students, find out about the current issues relevant to the role they're standing for and persuade voters with ideas and enthusiasm, not just trendy slogans or avalanches of tweets.
 Check out the candidate support page to find out more on campaigning.

 Bristol SU has a team of professional advisers, who offer advice and support year-round to students.
 They'll be on hand, throughout and after the elections, to help candidates with any wellbeing or academic issues.
 More information on the Just Ask Advice Service is here.

-While there is no blanket policy on extensions during campaigning week, the University are sympathetic and advise students to get in touch with their tutors or schools if they think they will need an extension on a piece of work.
-Extensions will be done on a case by case basis, but the University suggest that if a student can demonstrate meaningful campaigning activity in the week, schools should be willing to consider extensions.
+During the October election we would not expect anyone to need an extension while campaigning for a part time / voluntary role.
+For the March elections there is still no blanket policy on extensions during campaigning week, the University are sympathetic and advise students to get in touch with their tutors or schools if they think they will need an extension on a piece of work.
+Extensions will be done on a case by case basis and you must ask first.
 If you are having any trouble with this process, you can contact Just Ask for advice and support.